anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 - Make users comfortable using the application.
 - Improve the user experience, and help reduce costs by lowering the number of support requests.

-New users can also benefit, provided the how-to is well-written and states any prerequisite knowledge required to complete the task.
+New users can also benefit from a how-to, provided the how-to is well-written and states any prerequisite knowledge required to complete the task.

 ## Before writing a how-to